Aidoku/Website/content/help/faq/_index.md

 ### Browse
 #### Why can't I see some sources?
 - By default, only multi-language sources and sources in your [Preferred Languages list](https://osxdaily.com/2021/07/01/set-preferred-language-change-region-iphone-ipad/#:~:text=Head%20over%20to%20%E2%80%9CSettings%E2%80%9D%20from,default%20language%20for%20your%20iPhone.) are shown.
-Enable more languages by navigating to Browse, selecting the globe icon on the top right, and select the languages you want.
+Enable more languages by navigating to Browse and opening the add source page, selecting the globe icon on the top right, and then selecting the languages you want.
 - NSFW sources are hidden by default.
 Navigate to Settings and enable **Show NSFW Sources** under the Browse section.

 ### Reader